agentsofthesystem/AgentSmith/docs/developer.md

 This software uses the coverage and pytest python packages for a testing framework.
 All tests are in the "tests" folder, and are split up by unit tests and functional tests.
 Any unit test is a simple test of a singular function or independent object.
 A functional test is

-# Secrets File

-Create a file called ".env" and inside of it the following secrets must be added.

-1. SECRET_KEY - This is the application secret.

-NOTE:
-   - This is only used for development.
-In production this would be unused or implemented via alternative feature.

 # Software Development Process